Our experience and expertise steer you through the legal maze

 More recently, Andrew has advised upon

-- the negotiation of departure terms for the CEO of a leading interdealer broker
+- the negotiation and documentation of departure terms for the CEO pioneer of a cutting edge national charity

-Andrew has over the years enjoyed advising many owner-managed SMEs on the range of their needs for commercial, employment and dispute related legal advice.
-He is delighted that the firm has recently received recognition through the award by Acquisitions International of “UK Most Trusted Law Firm of the Year to SMEs 2013” because it goes to the depth of the relationships the firm has with its clients and its target market in terms of size of business clients.
+Andrew has over the years enjoyed advising many owner-managed SMEs on the range of their needs for commercial, employment and dispute related legal advice, something for which the firm has received increasing recognition through awards, repeat and new business which in turn goes to the depth of the relationships the firm has with its clients and its target market in terms of size of business clients.

 Andrew was educated at Nailsea School and holds degrees in law from Manchester and Leicester Universities.
 He qualified as a solicitor in 1995.
 He is a co-author of a Practical Guide to Drone Law.

-Away from the office Andrew, married to a local GP and of occasional use to his three teenage children, runs and is heavily involved in his local church.
+Away from the office Andrew, married to a local GP and of occasional use to his three children, enjoys running and cycling and being involved in various ways in his local church and the fantastic community that is SE24.

 Chris Picardo is a partner in the Commercial Property team specialising in transactional property work and property management advice.
 Chris advises investors, developers, business occupiers and individuals on a variety of commercial property transactions including acquisitions, disposals, property finance, the negotiation of business leases and portfolio management.
 Chris is regarded by a number of clients as a member of their team.
 He adds value for those clients by retaining a knowledge of and an interest in their portfolio of investments, and their business needs, so that he can efficiently see ways to get results for them.